 This was an unannounced inspection, focused on the use of restrictive practices in the designated centre.
-From what residents told the inspector and what they observed, it was clear that residents were very well supported to enjoy a good quality of life in this centre.
+From what residents told the inspector and what the inspector observed, it was clear that residents were very well supported to enjoy a good quality of life in this centre.
+Positive comments made to the inspector about the service included "there are no issues" and "cannot fault the staff".

 The inspector arrived in the centre mid-morning.
-Many of the residents were up and about in the various areas of the centre, while others were having their care needs attended to.
-A number of residents were having breakfast and snacks in the dining room.
+The majority of the residents were up and had congregated in the main communal sitting room waiting for mass to commence.
+Residents told the inspector that mass was held in the centre weekly and this was very important to them.
 The atmosphere was calm and relaxed throughout the centre.